A camp-based programme for 14-15 year olds, lasting 21 days

 The first Step Up was held in 1985

-Step Up delegations come from nine countries and are comprised of four young people, 2 girls and 2 boys, who are accompanied by an adult leader.
+Step Up delegations come from either six or nine countries and are comprised of four-six young people, equally divided between girls and boys, who are accompanied by an adult leader.
 The camp is coordinated by adult staff.

 Taking part in Step Up